wiseman-timelord/aiDEr-Local/README.md

 - Status: Alpha - Under Development.

 ### DEVELOPMENT:
 1. COmplete download of requried models.
 Guessing [Meta-Llama-3.1-Chat-Uncensored-GGUF](https://huggingface.co/mradermacher/Meta-Llama-3.1-Chat-Uncensored-GGUF) in Q5 is the best one for 64GB System Ram.
 IF not, then the Hermes one.
 The meta ones improve performance by a significant amount, and I am sure the hermes one does that, but add to that the fact the meta one is un-censored, hence, if there is no uncensored hermes on, then forget hermes.
+2. I would prefer if I could use the vram and system ram, and be able to run the Q6 model, but, ollama cannot do this to my knowledge.
+Needs investigating again, but possibly build ollama's requirements with opencl/vulkan support with overflow on system ram, or complete my model hosting software.
 2. Testing Ollama is working correctly with the batches.
 3. Testing Running aider - Is the install complete?
 Are there any further issues.
 4. Implement code, to enable configuration and use of Huggingface Larger models, under the circumstances of repeating errors.
 This could auto-detect the larger versions with the nearest relating name, and just automatically use that, until the error has been solverd, or otherwise, it would have to be hardcoded to what I determine to be the best performing ~400b model at the time.